gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy kept waiting for Patient's crackling voice to taunt them from a speaker, but it never came.

-Finally they reached a door.
+A double hundred steps later they came to a door.
 "Armory Number Four," Maddy read aloud, tracing the faded words with her finger.
 She glanced at Dockety,